-Property Rights Index - Spain Compared to Europe
+Property Rights Index in Spain compared to Europe

 |Bosnia & H.||41|